Wendy Holden (author, born 1961)

-Wendy Holden (born 1961), also known as Taylor Holden, is an author, journalist and former war correspondent who has written more than thirty books.
-She was born in Pinner, North London and now lives in Suffolk, England.
+Wendy Holden (born 1961), also known as Taylor Holden, is an author, journalist and former war correspondent who has written more than forty books.
+She was born in Pinner, North London, and now lives in Suffolk, England.

 Her bestselling title is Born Survivors: Three Young Mothers and their extraordinary story of courage, defiance and survival, a Goodreads finalist, published in over 20 countries.
 She is the ghostwriter of Captain Tom Moore's autobiography, Tomorrow Will Be A Good Day, published by Penguin Books on 17 September 2020.
 An audiobook edition is read by Sir Derek Jacobi.